hannesdelbeke/brain/velocity absorber.md

 ---
 aliases:
 - frictional bass trap
 - broadband bass trap
+sentiment:
+- 5
+sentiment-hash: a09b56f2
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 velocity absorber work by turning the movement energy of a sound into heat. it let's the sound through, but scatters it.